 Hugh Dunlop is an experienced, semi-retired science teacher.
 He has been a Director of science faculties in a wide range of state, private and international schools, and is now a private tutor in all sciences (up to A level) and mathematics.
 He is also a part-time science lecturer, and is both a Chartered Physicist and a Chartered Chemist.
 He has been a Director of a Senior Academy and a Chairman of Governors at a local school.
 As a Governor at Christ’s School, he has a special interest in science and mathematics education.
 He actively supports school events.

 Steven Lowry is a parent governor, elected in February 2017.
-He has three children, two of which are at Christs while his third at The Queens Church of England School, Kew.
-He has lived in Kew for 11 years and is also a Trustee of a local childrens charity.
+He has three children, two of whom are at Christ's while his third attends The Queens Church of England School, Kew.
+He has lived in Kew for 11 years and is also a Trustee of a local children's charity.
 He is a Chartered Accountant by training but now works in investment management with a focus on infrastructure private equity.
-He is a believer in opportunities for all, enjoys sport, cinema and travel.
+He is a believer in opportunities for all, and enjoys sport, cinema and travel.

-Rowan Woodward is a parent governor with 2 children at the school in years 11 and 9 and a third child at 6th form.
-She has been a governor at Christ's for 6 years and before that, was a governor for 8 years at her children's local primary school, Marshgate Primary.
+Rowan Woodward is a parent governor with 2 children at the school.
+She has been a governor at Christ's for 7 years and before that, was a governor for 8 years at her children's local primary school, Marshgate Primary.
 She has lived locally in Richmond for nearly 20 years.
 Her professional background includes a degree in Production Engineering and Management from Loughborough University and a career in computer programming and business systems implementation at one of the top 10 consulting firms.
 She currently runs a local bookkeeping business.
 She is passionate about education and strongly believes in supporting her local community.
 She enjoys travelling and has a life-long love for Gymnastics.